bioinf-mcb/gisaid-scrapper/README.md

 by changing `False` to `True` in the line `scrapper = GisaidCoVScrapper(False)`

 ## Result
 The whole genom sequences from GISAID will be downloaded into `fastas/` directory.
-You can interrupt the download and resume it later, the samples won't be downloaded twice.
+You can interrupt the download and resume it later, the samples won't be downloaded twice. `metadata.tsv` file will also be created, containing following information for every sample:

+* Accession
+* Collection date
+* Location
+* Host
+* Additional location information
+* Gender
+* Patient age
+* Patient status
+* Specimen source
+* Additional host information
+* Outbreak
+* Last vaccinated
+* Treatment
+* Sequencing technology
+* Assembly method
+* Coverage
+* Comment
+* Length

+as long as they were provided.

 The tool was written for personal use, so little to no maintenance is to be expected.